 9. Ensure readiness and build excitement.

 Are you launching a new product?
 Renovating your website?
 Opening a new store?
 Promoting an upcoming event?
-A series of messages informing customers about what to expect can be a great opportunity to improve their overall satisfaction and drive conversion, too.
+A series of drip marketing messages informing customers about what to expect can be a great opportunity to improve their overall satisfaction and drive conversion, too.
 A teaser email, followed by a formal announcement and a series of educational messages will help get customers through the entire process with a minimum of disruption.
 You can schedule event reminders, follow-up thank you notes, and surveys asking about their experience with the process.

-10. Automate your drip email campaigns.
+10. Automate your drip email marketing campaigns.

 It goes without saying that sending a series of emails at certain intervals is a labor-intensive process – that is, if you do it manually.
 This kind of campaign is where marketing automation really shines, especially when it comes to reducing costs and effort and boosting overall results.